Rudy Lai

 1 updates

-Disney explored AI applications in entertainment through unique use cases, marking the start of its AI journey.
+Disney began exploring AI applications with a focus on animation and entertainment industry use-cases, marking the start of its AI journey.